marcofiorebolo/parse-string-chat/README.md

 Two kind of outputs:

 1. Console in the terminal from which you launched ```npm run start``` (an array per step is shown);
-2. One text file per step in the root directory.
+2. One text file per step in the 'output' directory.